Fall Fun in Miami County, Indiana

 Just outside the square, we stumbled across a circus museum.
 Peru, Indiana has a unique annual event where local children train and perform in a summer circus.
 What a cool experience for them, I’m sure.
 The museum was closed, but we enjoyed the murals on the building itself.

 Also near downtown Peru is the birthplace home of Cole Porter.
 Cole Porter was an Indiana composer and songwriter.
 The home now operates as the Cole Porter Inn, which would be a fun place to spend a night!
-As we headed to our next stop, my daughter pulled up a few of his songs on her phone.
-It was a fun addition to our drive.
+As we headed to our next stop on our day of fall fun in Miami County Indiana, my daughter pulled up a few of his songs on her phone.
+It was a lovely addition to our drive.

 Fall Fun and Pumpkins